 Getting Started with Benchmark Ratios

-To start tracking these ratios, read some of these articles.
+To start tracking these ratios, use our Financial KPIS for Business Guide and read some of our other articles.
 They guide you on how you can create KPIs and Metrics to build your own swag of ATO Benchmark Ratios and other performance KPIs.
 Have a look at these articles 7 KPIs for Retailers and Metrics and KPIs for Hospitality.

-Whilst for NFPs these articles Current Ratios in the Not-for-Profit Sector and Importance of KPIs for Not-for-Profit Organisations are a good starting point.
+Whilst for NFPs Importance of KPIs for Not-for-Profit Organisations is a good starting point.
 And, those bookkeepers that want to grow, KPIs for a Bookkeeping Practice will give you some ideas on benchmarking against the rest of the industry.